-A confidential relationship includes not only situations involving a legal or fiduciary relationship, such as guardian, power of attorney, conservatorship, principal and agent and trustee, but also in all cases where a relationship of trust and confidence exist.
+A confidential relationship includes not only situations involving a legal or fiduciary relationship, such as guardian, power of attorney, conservatorship, principal agent and trustee, but also in cases where a relationship of trust and confidence exist.

 In the case of gifts, once the confidential relationship and suspicious circumstances are proven, the burden shifts to the accused who must then prove by “clear and convincing” evidence that there was no undue influence.
 Here again there are often legitimate reasons why an elderly person would want to make a gift (large or small) to you or others.
 Just because you are or were in a confidential relationship does not legally negate the validity of the gift.